markets/awesome-ruby/README.md

 * [pry-rails](https://github.com/rweng/pry-rails) - Avoid repeating yourself, use pry-rails instead of copying the initializer to every rails project.
 This is a small gem which causes rails console to open pry.
 It therefore depends on pry.
 * [Rails Footnotes](https://github.com/josevalim/rails-footnotes) - Rails footnotes displays footnotes in your application for easy debugging, such as sessions, request parameters, cookies, filter chain, routes, queries, etc.
 * [Seeing Is Believing](https://github.com/JoshCheek/seeing_is_believing) - Displays the results of every line of code in your file.
+* [tapping_device](https://github.com/st0012/tapping_device) - A tool that allows you to inspect your program from an Object's perspective.
 * [Xray](https://github.com/brentd/xray-rails) - A development tool that reveals your UI's bones.

 ## Decorators